tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

 programs to go faster and determined that the best path forward was to write some modules in C and interact with them from Python.
 Worked just fine.

 Then other Python runtimes like PyPy came along.
-PyPy's execution of normal code is *very* fast, at least until it hits a call into a function written in C.
+PyPy includes a JIT compiler and its execution of normal Python code is *very* fast, at least until it hits a call from Python to a C function.
+Then things go a little bit sideways.
+First and foremost because PyPy can't "see into" the native code; it's generated outside of the JIT and opaque.
+And second of all because the binding API for the aforementioned C modules ("The C API") uses a totally different representation than PyPy.

 PyPy has its own object model, runtime, and moving garbage collector.
 This is all to get better performance.
 Unfortunately, this means that whenever you call